LOCAL IMPACT – BLACKHAWK OPPORTUNITIES

 Every participant is required to fill out a Safety Guidelines and Liability Release Form.

 The Blackhawk Church Food Pantry Garden is a great serving opportunity for people of all ages.
-65,000 lbs of food was produced in 2012 for local food pantries.
+Over 48,000 lbs of food was produced in 2013 for local food pantries.
 Come out and help us grow and harvest even more this year!

 In addition to the many garden volunteers who plant, weed and harvest with us, we have other volunteer needs: